JalmarazMartn/VsCodeStepScripts/README.md

 You must give the script of step in a json format.
 You can compose it following intructions bellow.

+Another feature of the extension is to open a custom script when you open a workspace, if you set the script path in configuration parameter "JAMVScodestepsscripts.scriptWhenOpenWS".

 ## Create json Step file

 In a new and empty json file type snippet "TJAMInitStepFile" and it will bring the format of the scrip file.